You are in [Themes] [Electoral Reform and Hungerford's Electorate]

 The Third Reform Act of 1884 established a uniform franchise throughout the country – “one man, one vote”.
 The electorate doubled again to 5 million – still only men!

-The Virtual Museum has recently made available the list of Ownership Electors for Hungerford (excluding Charnham Street) in 1915.
+The Virtual Museum has now made available the list of Ownership Electors for Hungerford (excluding Charnham Street) in 1915.
 It is fascinating to see that the total number of men on this roll is only 83!
 The schedules for Occupiers involve most householders in the parish and is not yet available.

 The well-publicised Women’s Suffrage movement worked hard to extend the vote to women, resulting in the Representation of the People Act of 1918.
 Even then it was only women over the age of 30 years who were either a member or married to a member of the Local Government Register.
 About 8.4 million women gained the right to vote.